 2. Distribber then works to get your movie into the platform.

-If Distribber is not successful in getting your movie into the selected platform, Distribber refunds your money, minus a small service fee.
+Again, to repeat what I mentioned earlier: If Distribber is not successful in getting your movie into the selected platform, Distribber refunds your money, minus a small service fee.
 Distribber can accept features, shorts and TV Shows.

 Distribber is always working to add new territories, new tracking tools as well as an affiliate program.
 With new distribution partnerships and capabilities, combined with the ability to retain ownership, filmmakers have more viability in the marketplace for their films.